JoakimOL/Ttm4135-compendium/src/12-TLS.md

 available as well as which ciphersuites are available.
 Also sends client nonce, $N_c$.

 Afterwards, the server responds with a "hello" that returns the servers' selection of version and ciphersuite from the list sent by the client.
-Also sends server nonce, $N_c$, to client.
+Also sends server nonce, $N_s$, to client.

 ### Phase 2 - Server {#sec:TLS:handshake:phase2}
 Server sends its certificate (obtained by a CA) to client, as well as its input to the key exchange